3 Phrasing Rules for Dynamics (Volume) on Classical Guitar

 — Rule #3: Repeated notes get louder.

-When you have two or more repeated notes, start them quiet and get louder.
+When you have at least 3 of the same note in a steady rhythm , start them quiet and get louder.

 This creates movement and anticipation in an otherwise static line.